 With the Place image tool, you can add images to your document at their original dimensions.
 You will then have to adjust the size of the image accordingly to your document.

 This tool is also found in the Document menu, not on the main toolbar.

 Color Picker Tool

-There are two types of text tools one is artistic text and the other is a frame text.
-With text you can type a work, a page, etc within a document.
+There are two types of text tools one is artistic text and the other is frame text.
+With text, you can type on a page within a document.
 You can create and edit text on a path and within a custom shape.
 The keyboard shortcut (T) does work to switch to the Text tool from another tool however you cannot shuffle between art text and frame text like you can on the desktop.

-As I have said before thank you so much for reading all the way to the end.
-The next post will be about the Pixel persona, tools, icons and the basics of what they do.
+As I have said before thank you so much for reading to the end.
+The next post will be about the Pixel persona, tools, icons, and the basics of what they do.
 My goal is to have it done by next week but getting the Draw persona done in a week was tricky with all the sketches and notes so I promise all you wonderful people that I will do my best.